nianzelee/nianzelee.github.io/_pages/about.md

 ## News

-- 2022-12-23: Our paper _Bridging Hardware and Software Analysis with Btor2C: A Word-Level-Circuit-to-C Translator_ is accepted at [TACAS 2023](https://www.etaps.org/2023/conferences/)
+- 2022-12-23: Our paper _Bridging hardware and software analysis with Btor2C: A word-level-circuit-to-C translator_ is accepted at [TACAS 2023](https://www.etaps.org/2023/conferences/)
 - 2021-12-17: My dissertation wins the Lam Research Ph.D.
 Thesis Award at NTU
 - 2021-06-01: I become a member of the [Phi Tau Phi](http://www.phitauphi.org.tw/) scholastic honor society